-Bridle’s New Aesthetic (2011) research project has spurred lively debate and continues to inspire critical and artistic response across many disciplines.
-Most recently, he has focused his inquiry on addressing the now ubiquitous, yet invisible technologies and operations of drone warfare in projects such as The Drone Shadow series (2012), in collaboration with designer Einar Sneve Martinussen, and Dronestagram (2012), an Instagram account displaying aerial views of the approximate locations of drone strikes.
-Awarded with an Honorary Mention from Ars Electronica 2013, this project continues to draw wide attention and has stimulated a more vigorous discourse on the moral and political implications, as well as the experiential knowability, of anonymous warfare.
+Bridle’s New Aesthetic (2011) research project has spurred lively debate and continues to inspire critical and artistic responses across many disciplines.
+He has also focused his inquiry on addressing the now ubiquitous, yet invisible technologies and operations of drone warfare in projects such as The Drone Shadow series (2012), in collaboration with designer Einar Sneve Martinussen, and Dronestagram (2012), an Instagram account displaying aerial views of the approximate locations of drone strikes.
+Awarded with an Honorary Mention from Ars Electronica 2013, this project continues to draw wide attention and has stimulated vigorous discourse on the moral and political implications, as well as the experiential knowability, of anonymous warfare.

 Bridle’s installations and works have been commissioned by The Photographers’ Gallery, London; the Corcoran Gallery of Art, Washington, DC; FACT, Liverpool; and MU Eindhoven.
-Bridle’s artworks have been shown at major international institutions including the Barbican and the Victoria and Albert Museum, London; LABoral, Gijon; ZKM Karlsruhe, National Arts Center, Tokyo; Milan Design Fair; Bienal International De Curitiba; and the Istanbul Design Biennial.
+His artworks have been shown at major international institutions including the Barbican and the Victoria and Albert Museum, London; Serpentine Galleries, London; MoMA, New York; MAK, Vienna; Witte de With, Rotterdam; KW, Berlin; PinchukArtCentre, Kiev; HkW, Berlin; Sharjah Art Foundation, Sharjah; ZKM Karlsruhe; and National Arts Center, Tokyo.

 Bridle’s work has been featured in The Guardian, The Daily Mail, New York Magazine, and The New Statesman, among others.
 His writings appear in publications including Wired, ICON and The Observer, where he contributes a regular column on publishing and technology.
 He is a member of the Really Interesting Group and gives regular lectures at conferences worldwide, including SXSW, Austin; dConstruct, Brighton; and Lift, Geneva.
 James Bridle was creative technologist in residence at the Lighthouse, Brighton and Eyebeam in New York.